bdmendes/feup-pfl-jeson-mor/docs/README.md

 This has proven to have little effect on game openings, where the position is equal and the game is far from won for either side.
 A possible improvement is the use of alpha-beta pruning, an [already explored topic in the chess programming](https://umm-csci.github.io/senior-seminar/seminars/spring2017/marckel.pdf) community we would have liked to explore if we had find the time to do so.

 Nevertheless, the reader can play with our raw minimax implementation, with low depths (the default from the menu is 3) and small boards, or not, if they can grab a cup of coffee.
+A computer vs computer game is also a fun experience, with both bots eventually reaching a dead end and not engaging in challenges they know they cannot calculate (this would be a draw in chess, but no such rule exists for `Jeson Mor`).

+As a last note, the reader also gets a quick hint from the greedy computer when playing in human mode, in case they feel lost.

 ## Execution flow